dexie/dexie-website/cloud/docs/access-control.md

 If your app is targeting enterprise customers, a realm can represent an enterprise department or organisation and you might want to offer your customer to define access using their existing directory rather than having to invite all the employees manually.

-Using the Dexie Cloud REST API, it is also possible to manage realms and members from a cloud function or service and by-pass the invite step.
+Using the Dexie Cloud REST API, it is also possible to manage realms and members from a cloud function or service and by-pass the invite step and set the userId property of members directly.

 ### Table "roles"